subhashsaran/Vending-Machine/README.md

 ### reload <x>
 Follows the format `reload change` and `reload products`.
 This will reset the stock/change lists to their original values.

+ConfigLoader does not cache `initial.json`, if you want to adjust the change or products in the vending machine for a running instance of the CLI you can edit this file and then run the reload command.
+This will reparse the file and load it into the vending machine.

 ## How to Test

 There are two ways to use the system, either via the included CLI as described above or by loading up a rails console and loading the lib directory to manually interact with the VendingMachine, Coin, and Product interfaces.